tsphethean/dotfiles/tips.md

     * cmd line command to open / run Mou with a file
     * finish porting emacs configs to my dot files project
+    * use githooks to autoupdate my etags or possible guard etags gem